Lifeguard: First aid

-Lifeguards are proficient in first aid, and have a well stocked first aid kit available.
-They may have advanced first aid items such as supplemental oxygen, a suction device, a resuscitator, a defibrillator or AED or a spinal immobilization board.
+Lifeguards are proficient in first aid and have a well-stocked first aid kit available.
+They may have advanced first aid items such as supplemental oxygen, airway management devices, a suction device, a resuscitator, a defibrillator or AED, or a spinal board.
 Lifeguards are trained to contact EMS personnel immediately.
 If a drowning victim has been rescued the victim might need EMS attention or extensive medical treatment.

-Certain California lifeguards are trained in a more extensive advanced first aid that is known as Title 22 First Aid For Public Safety Personnel.
+California public sector lifeguards are trained in a more extensive advanced first aid that is known as Title 22 First Aid For Public Safety Personnel.

-Some lifeguards are crossed trained as Emergency Medical Technicians as a part of their emergency services system.
+Some lifeguards are crossed trained as emergency medical technicians as a part of their emergency services system.

 In certain jurisdictions, lifeguards may use airway adjuncts such as nasopharyngeal airways and oropharyngeal airways.

 Rescue watercraft

 Lifeguards will sometimes use rescue watercraft to rescue victims that are either far away or when there is large surf, i.e. big waves.
 Types of rescue watercraft: